Q. Would you give more details about available accommodations?

 Q. We would prefer to ride on our own rather than with the group.
 Can you provide maps of your routes so that we can tour them on our own?

 A. We can provide you with the best local maps available.
 They are useful to keep you oriented and to enable you to find your way around when you ride on your own.
 However, they don't show all the roads and are not detailed enough to be used to follow our intricate routes.
-Our routes have developed over many years of riding in the area.
+Our routes have been developed over many years of riding in the area.
 They take advantage of the most suitable roads for cyclists, avoiding traffic and maximizing scenery.
 You will have a more successful ride, and a richer experience, if you ride with the group rather than on your own.
-In addition, the guides will be available to answer your questions and explain local culture, history, and art.
+In addition, the ride leader will be available to answer your questions and explain local culture, history, and art.

 Q. My wife would like to do some touring and shopping in Florence after our stay and we would like to travel light without bikes.
 Do you have any suggestions?